TNTurnerLab/PYRUS/paper/paper.md

 and NA12892 were downloaded from the 1000 Genomes project resource as described here https://www.internationalgenome.org/data-portal/data-collection/30x-grch38.
 All four individuals were run through QuicK-mer2 to generate genome-wide copy number estimates.
-Coordinates for plotting Fig.2 were derived from [@Mills:2011] Supplementary Table 5.
+Coordinates for plotting Figure 2 were derived from [@Mills:2011] Supplementary Table 5.

 # Acknowledgements